pavbubnov/spring-cloud-microservices/readme.md

 `Discovery service` (Eureka from Netflix) performs the functions of service discovery, registration of service addresses and their instances.
 REST request from Client to `Gateway API` (Zuul from Netflix) (port 8989) is automatically redirected to necessary microservice.
 Spring Cloud libraries contain Ribbon `Load Balancer`.
-Feign `HTTP Client` from Spring Cloud used for http requests between database microcervices.
+Feign `HTTP Client` from Spring Cloud used for http requests between microservices.
 For sending email message with information about succeed transactional is used RabbitMQ `message broker` with the help of Notification service.*

 ### Requests table